 PERSONS WITH DISABILITIES FISHING AREA Means an area set aside for the exclusive use by persons with physical disabilities when such restriction is indicated by posters.

-POSSESSION LIMIT The total number of fish of any species or species group that may be possessed by one person either on the person, on the waters of the state, the shores of these waters, or in any type of vehicle and may not exceed the creel limits for one day, as listed in this pamphlet.
-Fish so possessed shall be intact to the extent that neither the heads nor tails have been removed.
+POSSESSION LIMIT The total number of fish of any species or species group that may be possessed by one person either on the person, on the waters of the state, the shores of these waters, or in any type of vehicle.
+Any fish placed on a stringer, in a container, cooler, live well or similar device, or otherwise not immediately released to the water shall count against the possession limit.
+An individual that has attained their possession limit of fish for a species or species group may continue to fish for said fish provided all fish so taken are immediately returned, without avoidable injury, to the waters from which taken.
 Note that this does not restrict the number of legally acquired fish that may be kept in storage at home.

 SCOOP NET A manually operated, flexible mesh net attached to a hoop which is attached to a handle.
 The hoop may not be over 36 inches across at the widest point and the mesh bag may not be more than 36 inches in depth at its deepest point.
 The use of any such net constructed of metal mesh or stiff plastic mesh is prohibited.